Walkerston

 Educational outcomes in Walkerston fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 9.5%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.5%, followed by postgraduate qualifications (1%) and graduate diplomas (1%).
-Trade and technical skills are prominent, with 47.5% of residents aged 15+ holding vocational credentials - advanced diplomas (7.6%) and certificates (39.9%).
+The area has university qualification rates of 9.5%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 7.5%, followed by postgraduate qualifications (1%) and graduate diplomas (1%).
+Trade and technical skills are prominent, with 47.5% of residents aged 15+ holding vocational credentials – advanced diplomas (7.6%) and certificates (39.9%).

-Educational participation is high, with 31.3% of residents currently enrolled in formal education.
-This includes 12.8% in primary education, 9.8% in secondary education, and 3% pursuing tertiary education.
+Educational participation is high, with 31.3% of residents currently enrolled in formal education, including 12.8% in primary, 9.8% in secondary, and 3.0% in tertiary education.

 Frequently Asked Questions - Education